Daniel's Moral Dilemma

 - Its intensity.
 It is most unwise to let an interest in false religion become an absorption or obsession.
 We must major in truth, minor in error.

 - Its likely effect.
 The study of a false religion is wrong if we are not well enough grounded in the Scriptures to recognize and reject every falsehood gnawing at the truth.
 Daniel's schooling was acceptable only because he was not tempted to believe any of its pagan elements.
 What he faced in his education was, however, much different from the humanistic lies taught today in public schools.
-These lies are so plausible and so difficult to separate from the truth that no one, whether in kindergarten or graduate school, can completely defend himself against them.
+These lies are so plausible and so difficult to separate from the truth that few students can entirely shrug off their influence.

 Scriptural Objections to the Diet